Chapter 6 : Alpha Dogs

 Yes, you guessed it!
 Pranks.

 The day when a part of the student body is as innocent as they will ever be in their lives.
-This is the day First Years start their classes.
+That is the day First Years start their classes.
 The day they will remember for the rest of their lives thanks to a certain foursome.

 By second period there were already several first years hung up randomly along the Charms corridor having stepped on invisible rope-snares, their limbs flaying about seeking help from passers-by.
 Some others had fallen though charmed trick steps or were being hugged to death by an animated suit of armour, others had sunk themselves up to their waist in a Quick-tile (where Sirius would charm a floor tile randomly to become a puddle but appear solid until stepped on).
-However their favourite were ones they personally got involved in.
+However their favourites were ones they personally got involved in.

 While we were walking along the corridor to Transfiguration after lunch, Edith pulled me by the sleeve suddenly.